barnabycourt/neeo_driver_roku/README.md

 - Node.js version 7.10+
 - Nodeku

+## Debugging
+Set an environment variable named DEBUG to "*" for debug output from all modules or "neeo_roku_driver" to enable debugging output from just neeo_driver_roku.

 ## TODO
 - Support more than one Roku on a network
 - Allow for a fixed IP address